 - You do not need to hold money on behalf of your providers and manually transfer funds to them.
 Sharetribe's payment system has been built in a way that the money from transactions never touches your account while still giving you your commission.
 You avoid all sorts of legal problems related to holding money on behalf of your providers.

-- Sharetribe Go is source-available.
-If at some point you want to hire a development team to build a more customized solution, you can do that on top of Sharetribe's core codebase.
+- Sharetribe is infinitely extensible.
+If, at some point, you want to hire a development team to build a more customized solution, you can do that on top of Sharetribe's headless codebase.

-A great example of using Sharetribe Go to create an MVP is the story of Studiotime, an "Airbnb for record studios".
+A great example of using Sharetribe to create an MVP is the story of Studiotime, an "Airbnb for record studios".
 Founder Mike Williams essentially decided to skip dinner and build an MVP for his idea in one evening.
-Thanks to Sharetribe, he was able to do just that and start the validation process right away.
+Thanks to Sharetribe Go, Sharetribe's earlier no-code software, he was able to do just that and start the validation process right away.
 He launched the site to huge acclaim at Product Hunt, and suddenly hundreds of studios signed up.
-Since then, Mike has invested in doing custom development work on top of Sharetribe Flex—but only after he got initial validation for product/market fit.
-Less than a year later, Studiotime is already a profitable and sustainable business for Mike.
+Later, Mike invested in doing custom development work on top of the headless marketplace software, Sharetribe Flex—but only after he got initial validation for product/market fit.
+Less than a year later, Studiotime was already a profitable and sustainable business for Mike.
+(Sharetribe Flex has since grown into Sharetribe's reimagined marketplace builder that combines a powerful no-code builder with infinite extensibility.)

 There are also other alternatives to Sharetribe for building marketplaces.
 This Quora thread provides a good list of options.
 Different solutions suit different types of platforms.
 For instance, if you are planning to build a marketplace like Amazon—where multiple big retailers sell their products to consumers from large inventories—Sharetribe might not be the right fit for you, and you could try Mirakl or IZBERG Marketplace instead.